 The recipe is mainly made with tomatoes, lentils or it is called as kandi pappu in telugu, tamarind extract and an aromatic tempering and these four ingredients can be cooked in different ways and finally combined together to make a delicious pappu charu recipe.

-Staying in hyderabad and also surrounded by people from different backgrounds I got to understand the food culture of andhra pradesh to certain extent and bringing in the best recipes to my blog readers.
+Staying in Hyderabad and also surrounded by people from different backgrounds I got to understand the food culture of Andhra Pradesh to a certain extent and bringing in the best recipes to my blog readers.

 Andhra cuisine is as amazing as any other cuisine and the main reason to write Indian recipes for my blog was I got very attracted to food cultures across India be it hyderabadi, andhra, south indian, punjabi, maharashtrian etc...

 The tadka in this recipe too plays a major role and the pappu charu gives an aromatic flavor after a wonderful tadka.
 In every tadka I don't use asafoetida or hing and I give tadka leaving that ingredient but it can be used if one prefers.

 The recipe perfectly goes well with many potato recipes such as aloo fry or potato fry, aloo jeera etc...

 Pappu Charu Recipe Andhra Style or Dal Rasam